HMS Bristol (D23): Origin

 The CVA-01 fleet aircraft carrier was designed to replace the World War II vintage aircraft carriers of the Royal Navy.
 The first plans were for two carriers and to protect these carriers four new Type 82 area air defence destroyers were to be built.
-In 1963, the Minister of Defence Peter Thorneycroft, announced in Parliament that one new aircraft carrier would be built, at an estimated cost of £56 million.
-However, a change of government and competition from the RAF (the RAF and Navy were both expected to use the Hawker P.1154 supersonic V/STOL aircraft, a larger version of the Hawker Siddeley Harrier) saw the project being cancelled in the 1966 Defence White Paper.
+In 1963, the Minister of Defence Peter Thorneycroft announced in Parliament that one new aircraft carrier would be built, at an estimated cost of £56 million.
+However, a change of government and competition from the Royal Air Force (the RAF and Navy were both expected to use the Hawker P.1154 supersonic V/STOL aircraft, a larger version of the Hawker Siddeley Harrier) saw the project being cancelled in the 1966 Defence White Paper.
 This eliminated the requirement for the Type 82 class destroyer.
 However, one vessel of the original four was ordered on 4 October 1966 for use as a testbed for new technologies.
 HMS Bristol was launched in 1969, with four new weapons and electronics systems.